 8. NOT Tower (aka Szkieletor), Krakow

 Originally intended as the headquarters of Poland’s 49 regional associations of engineers and technicians, the 92-meter (300-foot) concrete building shell known as “Szkieletor” (the Polish name for Masters of the Universe villain Skeletor) stands as one of the tallest structures in Krakow.
 Construction began on the project in 1975 but was interrupted by political upheaval in 1981, and the site’s tricky legal status has complicated efforts to redevelop the site.
-After changing ownership several times, the structure is now occasionally wrapped in advertising billboards.
+After changing ownership several times, the structure spent years only occasionally wrapped in advertising billboards, before a new scheme to complete the tower was begun in 2016.
+With construction continuing apace, it seems this ominous and infamous icon of Krakow won't be incomplete much longer.

 9. Rashid Karameh International Exhibition Center, Tripoli, Lebanon